thenativeweb/eventsourcingdb-client-golang/README.md

 ### Creating a client

-To create a new client, call the `eventsourcingdb.NewClient` function and specify the URL of your EventSourcingDB instance as well as the access token:
+To create a new client, call the `eventsourcingdb.NewClient` function and specify the URL of your EventSourcingDB instance as well as the API token:

 ```golang
 client, err := eventsourcingdb.NewClient(